Towards Domain Specification of Embedding Models in Medicine

 \subsection{Classification}

-Our model achieves an F\(_1\) score of \(0.72 \pm 0.23\), outperforming both the strongest non-medical baseline (MPNet Base V2, \(0.70\pm0.22\)) and the leading clinical encoder (Abhinand MedEmbed Base, \(0.69\pm0.22\)).
+Our model achieves an F\(_1\) score of \(0.72 \pm 0.23\), outperforming both the strongest non-medical baseline (MPNet Base V2 and Thenlper GTE Base , \(0.70\pm0.22\)) and the leading clinical encoder (Abhinand MedEmbed Base and SciNCL, \(0.69\pm0.22\)).
 In practical terms, this \(+0.02\)–\(+0.03\) margin translates to hundreds fewer misclassifications in downstream triage workflows, since each point of F\(_1\) corresponds to hundreds of patient records.